-Volvo announces Brownlee brothers as brand ambassadors - Wheel World Reviews
+Brownlee brothers become Volvo brand ambassadors - Wheel World Reviews

-Volvo announces Brownlee brothers as brand ambassadors
+Brownlee brothers become Volvo brand ambassadors

 VOLVO Car UK has revealed Olympic medal-winning triathletes Alistair and Jonny Brownlee as its newest ambassadors, a major development in the brand’s partnership with British Triathlon.

 Hailing from Yorkshire, England, Alistair and Jonny are two of triathlon’s most decorated competitors, winning a combined four Olympic medals between them and remaining an ever-present force at the forefront of the sport.
-Both brothers are now in training for the Tokyo 2020 Olympic Games – now set to take place in 2021 following its postponement in light of the coronavirus pandemic.
+Both Brownlee brothers are now in training for the Tokyo 2020 Olympic Games – now set to take place in 2021 following its postponement in light of the coronavirus pandemic.

 Having started swimming and running at an early age, Alistair soon turned to a career in triathlon.
 The training environment of Yorkshire has served him well and his determination to get the most out of himself has resulted in him becoming one of the most decorated triathletes of all time.